nest/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

   >>> print(nest.GetKernelStatus('num_connections'))
   9

-If you want to connect with different receptor types, you can do the following
+If you want to connect with different receptor types, you can do the following:

   ::